Guidance

 Abrysvo® was licensed in the UK by the MHRA in November 2023 following clinical trials which showed it to be effective and have a good safety profile.

-The vaccine was trialed against a placebo in over 17,000 immunocompetent adults aged 60 years and above, 52% of whom had at least one stable chronic underlying condition.
+The vaccine was trialed against a placebo in over 17,000 immunocompetent adults aged 60 years and over, 52% of whom had at least one stable chronic underlying condition.
 At the end of the first RSV season (after vaccination) analysis demonstrated statistically significant vaccine efficacy (VE) for Abrysvo® for reduction of RSV-associated lower respiratory tract illness with 2 or more symptoms of 65.1% and 3 or more symptoms of 88.9%.
 In the second season, the efficacy against 2 or more symptoms was 55.7% and against 3 or more symptoms was 77.8%.
+In the first season, one analysis found effectiveness of vaccination against RSV hospitalisation in the UK of 75% whilst another study found, in England, VE to be 88.6% for LRTI admission overall and an estimated 73% against RSV admission in people with immunosuppression.

 Abryvso® is also licensed for use in Europe, USA and in many other parts of the world.
-Over 3 million doses were administered to adults in the USA during winter 2023 to 2024.
+Over 3 million doses were administered to adults in the USA during winter 2023 to 2024 and almost 2.5 million doses have been administered to older adults in England (GP data extracted 18 January 2026).

 Guillain-Barré syndrome

-Around 5 cases of GBS were reported for every million doses of Abryvso® given to recipients in the USA (against a background rate of 0.5 per million people vaccinated with vaccines considered not to have association with GBS).
-Overall, the benefits of RSV protection in the eligible group are highly favourable relative to the risks of serious adverse reactions.
+Between 10 and 25 cases of GBS have been reported for every million doses of Abryvso® (against an annual background rate of 20 per million in those aged 70 to 79 years [3].
+This is one case for every 40,000 to 100,000 doses of vaccine administered in this age group.
+Overall, the benefits of RSV protection in preventing hospitalisation and death from RSV in the eligible group are highly favourable relative to the risks of serious adverse reactions (Commission on Human Medicines).

-Healthcare professionals should be alert to the signs and symptoms of GBS, to ensure correct diagnosis in order to initiate adequate supportive care and treatment and to rule out other causes.
+The MHRA has advised that healthcare professionals should be alert to the signs and symptoms of GBS, which may start with pins and needles in the hands, arms, feet or legs, to ensure correct diagnosis in order to initiate adequate supportive care and treatment and to rule out other causes.
+Early treatment can help prevent the most serious syndrome and improve recovery.

 Contraindications and precautions

-The only contraindication to Abrysvo® vaccine is a confirmed anaphylactic reaction to a previous dose or any component of the vaccine.
+• confirmed anaphylactic reaction to a previous dose or any component of the vaccine

 Immunisation of individuals who are acutely unwell with a fever should be postponed until they have recovered fully.
 This is to avoid confusing the diagnosis of any acute illness by wrongly attributing any sign or symptoms to the adverse effects of the vaccine.
 The presence of a minor illness, such as the common cold, is not a contraindication to immunisation.

-There are very few individuals who cannot receive Abrysvo®.
+There are very few individuals who are eligible for vaccination through the programme that cannot receive Abrysvo®.
 Where there is doubt, rather than withholding vaccination, appropriate advice should be sought from the relevant specialist, or from the local immunisation or health protection team.

 For individuals with thrombocytopenia or other bleeding disorders please see the administration advice.